SciCompMod/memilio/cpp/models/abm/README.md

 auto world = mio::abm::World(num_age_groups);
 ```

-We can set plenty of general parameters, which you can find [here](../abm/parameters.h).
+We can set several general parameters, which you can find [here](../abm/parameters.h).
 Here is an example where we set the duration of the incubation period to 4 days:

 ```cpp
 world.parameters.get<mio::abm::IncubationPeriod>() = 4.